dejager/inkblot/README.md

 # inkblot
-When most people look at a picture of Hermann Rorschach they see Brad Pitt.
+An Xcode MSL Playground.
+Did you know, when most people look at a picture of Hermann Rorschach they see Brad Pitt?